 Hypermedia embodies a methodology of flexible access to information incorporating the notions of navigation, annotation and tailored presentation.
 Tailoring is inherent in other hypermedia functions, e.g., in customizing the network the user navigates and its annotations.
 Together, these features constitute what we call "full hypermedia functionality," an ideal level of functionality that few of today's hypermedia systems achieve.
-(Many systems calling themselves "hypermedia systems," in fact, provide only forward navigation- i.e., direct manipulation-and perhaps commenting [34].)
+(Many systems calling themselves "hypermedia systems," in fact, provide only forward navigation - i.e., direct manipulation - and perhaps commenting [42,62].)

 Users navigate "forward" by selecting an item of interest (a link marker) about which to retrieve comments, annotations, definitions, explanations or any other inferable information.
-Link markers act as embedded menus [32], giving "context-sensitive" access to an underlying application's knowledge and operations.
+Link markers act as embedded menus [39], giving "context-sensitive" access to an underlying application's knowledge and operations.
 We have dubbed this the WYWWYWI ("what you want, when you want it") principle [5].
 Users normally traverse from node to node at the detail level, i.e., with each node occupying a window on the screen.
-Users also should be able to navigate via (graphical) overviews [17, 33, 40, 45, 56] of the hypermedia network.
-Overviews help alleviate the network disorientation [14, 45] associated with hypermedia's nonrestrictive, user-directed access.
+Users also should be able to navigate via (graphical) overviews [21,40,49,54,69] of the hypermedia network.
+Overviews (often - see [17]) help alleviate the network disorientation [15,54] associated with hypermedia's nonrestrictive, user-directed access.

-Information retrieval-style queries provide an alternative method of forward navigation [16, 19, 58].
+Information retrieval-style queries provide an alternative method of forward navigation [20,23, 72,71].
 Queries return a relevant subset of an application's components, which is mapped to a hypermedia representation.
 Users then can navigate within this tailored subenvironment.